-The Vermont Board of Medical Practice’s CME rules for re-licensure include a general requirement for 30 hours of AMA PRA Category 1 TMnbsp;credits during each licensure cycle.
+The Vermont Board of Medical Practice’s CMIE rules for re-licensure include a general requirement for 30 hours of AMA PRA Category 1 TMnbsp;credits during each licensure cycle.
 This includes one credit for hospice, palliative care and pain management services, as well as one credit on prescribing controlled substances.
 The current two year cycle ends on November 30, 2016.
 The next cycle will run from December 1, 2016 through November 30, 2018.

-Please click here for CME Rules.
+Please click here for CMIE Rules.

 Please click here for Frequently Asked Questions.

 Upcoming CMIE Events Offering Credit Toward These Requirements

 (at the DoubleTree by Hilton Hotel (formerly the Sheraton))

 10:00-11:00 a.m.
 Pain Management and Prescribing Opiates for Cancer Patients - Waqas Jehangir, MD

 This talk has been approved for 1.0 credit in Prescribing Controlled Substances

 3:15 - 4:15 p.m.
 Symptom Management for Cancer Patients: Relief from the Effects and Stress of a Serious Illness - Lindsay Gagnon, APRN

 This talk has been approved for 1 credit for Hospice, Palliative Care, and Pain Management